 Where is Lud’s Church?

-Its position in the Staffordshire Peak District, it is around a 20- to 25-minute drive from Macclesfield, Congleton and Buxton.
-While the closest village to Lud’s Church is Gradbach.
+Its position in the Staffordshire Peak District is around a 20- to 25-minute drive from Macclesfield, Congleton and Buxton.
+While the closest village is Gradbach.

-How to get to Lud’s Church (Circular Route)
+How to get to There

 Distance: 2.1 miles/3.4 kilometres

 Walking time: 1 hour

 Start and endpoint: Hazelwood Road-Clough Head Lane

 There are no specific markers on any maps or satnav apps, so, you need to use the GPS coordinates: 53.177477, -2.007883.

 Walk Start Point

-You’ll need to squeeze through the small gap in the wall to reach this Lud’s Church walk start point on the other side.
+You’ll need to squeeze through the small gap in the wall to reach the public footpath for the Lud’s Church walk start point on the other side.

-Lud’s Church Walk Route Directions
+Lud’s Church Walking Route Directions from The Roaches

 Click the link above to download the file for use in a GPS viewer.
 This way you’ll be able to track where you are on the route using your phone’s GPS – avoiding accidental detours and providing reassurance for less experienced countryside walkers!
 Once you’ve downloaded the GPX file above, install a GPX viewer app (Google PlayStore or iPhone App Store) and load the GPX file.